ThijssjihT/VNgine/README.md

 ⚠️ **Under active development.** The engine is not yet ready for production use.
 Documented functionality may be missing or functionally discrepant.

 ⚠️ **Parts of the code is written with help of AI.** AI is used to give small code snippet examples, to help with bugs, and to generate repetitive work from a human made original.
-This used to say "co-written by AI" but these parts of the code have by now been rewritten by a human.
+This used to say "co-written by AI" but these parts of the code have by now been rewritten by a human, apart from a few tiny snippets.
+They are clearly marked in the source.

 ## Overview
 VNgine is used to build visual novel games.
 VN developers using VNgine bundle their game with the engine in a complete package, installed directly from the store or any other distribution channel.
 There is no separate engine installation, and no game library browsing.
 Your game is a single self-contained app.